-Dr Imber’s firm used to put a cap on annual leave, but no cap on the number of hours employees could work in a week.
+Dr. Imber’s firm used to put a cap on annual leave, but no cap on the number of hours employees could work in a week.
 For her, introducing an unlimited annual leave policy was simply a means of redressing the balance to make things further.
-If cases of unplanned absence have halved in just two years, her gamble certainly paid off.
+In cases of unplanned absence have halved in just two years, her gamble certainly paid off.

 The Case Against Unlimited Annual Leave

 Many are dubious about the potential benefits of unlimited annual leave.
 Indeed, we included it in our list of the less-successful employee benefits.

 A major problem is that, when a business introduces an unlimited annual leave policy, there’s often a trade-off.
 Take Netflix, for example.
 Yes, employees can take as much time off as they need.
 But in exchange for this, they’re expected to work very, very, very hard.

 Any employees who don’t make the grade are “quickly shown the door.”
 They get a generous severance package, granted.
 But we suspect that many would prefer job security with a manageable workload.